-First, you set up your goals, and then you choose the right research techniques.
-There are many different methods that bring to light what are users’ problems and motivations.
-Which one should you choose?
+First, you set up your goals, and then we choose suitable research methods.
+There are many different solutions that can tell us more about users’ problems and motivations.
+Which one is best?

 Spoiler alert: it depends.

-There is no one and true approach to user research.
-Basically, what you need to know right now is that research methods can be qualitative and quantitative.
+There is no single right approach to user research.
+For a start, you need to know that it can be qualitative and quantitative.

 It’s the best solution if you want to get a grasp on people’s opinions, motivations, approaches, or concerns, for example.
 Qualitative research is a great way to know the user’s perspective.

 They focus on observation, interviews.
 The sample can be quite small.
 Oftentimes, just a few interviews can become a priceless source of information.